 The Next Step

 But hold on.
 Distressed high yield situations are few in today’s economic environment, and few of us have the luxury of a horizon as long as Warren Buffet’s “forever.”
 Usually we do not operate in these limited situations, so our future returns on an investment are dominated not by its cash flows but by the price at which we can sell it to someone else within our investment horizon.
-In those more typical situations, the Bullet Point Network Platform can help us all even more, as we illustrate in our next article, Step 3: Quantify Our Stories in Scenarios for Expectations about Long-Term Cash Accumulation at Earlier Horizons.
+In those more typical situations, the Bullet Point Network Platform can help us all even more, as we illustrate in our next article, Step 3: Quantify Stories in Scenarios for Long-Term Cashflow Expectations at Earlier Horizons.